 Eight tax penalty tips for tax students

-Understanding how HMRC tax penalties work are an essential part of the Principles of Taxation course.
+Understanding how HMRC tax penalties work are an essential part of both the Principles of Taxation and TPS Tax course.
 There’s lots of information to take in, so we’ve developed these handy tips to help you remember the key details.

-All the information about the various penalties is included within the rates sheet for the Principles of Taxation course.
+All the information about the various penalties is included within the rates sheet.
 It is important that you familiarise yourself with the format of each penalty.

 3. Identify the main issue

-When working with penalties students should first identify the issue that gives rise to a penalty.
+When working with penalties, first identify the issue that gives rise to a penalty.
 For example, has the taxpayer or business told HMRC about income which has not been taxed?
 Or, have they perhaps failed to file the tax return by the statutory deadline?

 4. Remember when penalties are cumulative